 PREP FOR GRAD SCHOOL.

 Political science continues to be the most popular undergraduate major for students pursuing a degree in law, and we offer a customized pre-law program if law is the path you choose.
-There are other options too—in both academic (such as a Ph.D. in Political Science) and applied fields (such as a Masters in Public Administration).
+There are other options too—in both academic (such as a Ph.D. in Political Science) and applied fields (such as a Masters in Public Administration or a Masters in International Relations).
 Our curriculum focuses on building advanced research skills, giving you a big advantage over students from other schools, whatever program you choose.

 BEEF UP YOUR RESUME.

 Political science majors have ample opportunity to learn outside the classroom.
 In fact, unlike most majors, experiential learning is a required part of our undergraduate curriculum.
 Every 300-level Political Science class includes the immediate application of the classroom knowledge to the outside world.
 We also offer a number of internships—and since our students are often interested in international politics, we strongly encourage them to study abroad in one of the many opportunities available at URI.